Hand Position for Playing Piano

 The Strong Muscles

 The muscles on the underside of the arm and hand are your strong muscles.
-These are the muscles that move your hand and arm down.
+These are the muscles that move your hand and arm and fingers down.

 These are the muscles that we want to use when we play piano.
 In other words, your fingers should be curved down when you play.